Millgate School: School SEND Offer.

 Involving Parents and Young People in Planning Support.

 Staff working with a young person will regularly contact parents/carers to keep them informed of progress as well as any concerns.
-These staff will include the year group Pastoral Teaching Assistant, the Tutor, Behaviour Mentors and Student Support Officers, Head of Care, the SENCO as well as members of the Leadership team.
+These staff will include the Key Stage Phase Leader, the Tutor, Behaviour Mentors and Student Support Officers, Head of Care, the SENCo as well as members of the Leadership team.
 This contact will also include regular review meetings to ensure the young person is making both academic progress and when measured against the objectives set out in the Education, Health and Care plan.
 At all stages, students at Millgate will be given the opportunity to express their viewpoints and discuss what they feel would help them.
 This allows the young person to develop a self-awareness of their own needs, a valuable skill for later life.